Frequently Asked Questions

 A Lease is a binding contract.
 Try to know and understand every part of it, and get as much information on the place you'll be living in before you sign.
 What you don't know CAN hurt you.

 What are the most important dates?

 - Lease beginning (Late August for most student apartments)

 - Lease end (Early August for most student apartments)

 - Rent & utilities due dates (usually 1st of month)

 YES.
 Nobody ever tells you that a car needs a new engine before you buy, and nobody ever tells you the dirty details of a living space before you sign.
 Take a tour and be very thorough in your judgement of the property.
 Ask as many questions as you possibly can, even if they seem silly.

 Should I sublease?

-To sublease, you must find someone to fill your space.
+To sublease, you must find someone to fill your space (usually).
 This person then takes the responsibility of paying the lease during the allotted time.
 However, in some cases you are still responsible for paying for the space and damages.
 That is, subleasing can save you money, but be careful about it.
-This is different everywhere, so check your lease to see if and how you can sublease.
+This is different everywhere, so check your lease agreement to see if and how you can sublease.